kjolley/BIGSdb_documentation/data_query.rst

 ***********************************
-If a sequence definition database has schemes defined that include a primary key field, i.e. collections of loci that together create profiles, e.g. for MLST, these can be browsed by clicking the link to 'Search, browse or enter list of profiles'.
+If a sequence definition database has schemes defined that include a primary key field, i.e. collections of loci that together create profiles, e.g. for MLST, these can be browsed by clicking the link to 'Allelic profile query'.

 .. image:: /images/data_query/browse_profiles.png

 Leave query form fields blank (the display of these may vary depending on modification options set by the user).
-Choose the field to order the results by, the number of results per page to display, and click 'Submit'.
+Choose the field to order the results by, the number of results per page to display, and click 'Search'.

 .. image:: /images/data_query/browse_profiles2.png